 Members of a kingdom of ants start spontaneously combusting.
-One ant in despair asks God why he is doing this, then the camera zooms out to show a Indiana Jones using the staff of Ra and unknowingly burning the ants in the model city.
+One ant in despair asks God why he is doing this, then the camera zooms out to show Indiana Jones using the Staff of Ra and unknowingly burning the ants in the model city.

 G.I.
 Joe and Cobra are both terrorized by a giant hand from the sky.
 It turns out to be a jerkass kid mangling his action figures.
 Duke kills him with a tank.